xulihang/ImageTrans_chrome_extension/README.md

 ## FAQ

+* How long does translating an image take?

+   It depends on your hardware and setup.
+As a reference, translating a Japanese manga page into Chinese takes roughly **5 seconds** using the local PaddleOCR mode (WebGPU inference engine) with DeepSeek v4 Flash as the translation model, measured on a Minisforum 760 Plus mini PC with an AMD Ryzen 5 7640HS.

 * Why does it say "Failed to connect to ImageTrans server"?

    Please check whether you are running the server.
 You can visit <https://local.basiccat.org:51043/translator> to see if it is running.
 If you're working fully in-browser, make sure **Translation Mode** is not set to ImageTrans.